ofriraichel/Data_Business_Analytics_Protfolio/README.md

 Skills:feature engineering , advanced regression techniques (random forest)

-# General Projects:
+# Data Analytics Projects:
-**SQL**

-**Python ETL**
+## SQL & Azure
+**Data Engineering & Analytics for Tokyo Olympics**

+Designed and implemented a cloud-based data pipeline to ETL and analyze Tokyo Olympics data.
+Using Azure Data Factory to ensure seamless data transfer from GitHub repository to Azure Data Lake gen2.
+Leveraged Databricks with pandas for transforming the data and spark SQL to analyze it with complex queries.

+Skills : ETL , Cloud storage managment, Spark, SQL
-# Tabelu
+## Tabelu

 **Global Unicorn Companies** - Initiated and executed a full-cycle data analysis project, beginning with the extraction and cleansing of global unicorn company data using Pandas in Python, followed by the creation of a comprehensive Tableau dashboard.
-This dashboard elegantly visualizes key trends in startup valuations and industry dominance across different countries, offering interactive and actionable insights for strategic decision-making.
+This dashboard elegantly visualizes key trends in startup valuations and industry dominance across different countries.

 Skills:Data visualization, Analytical thinking

-**BI**